 This is specialized recreational and environmental educational work participating in the development and implementation of environmental education programs at an environmental center.
 Included in the work is planning, preparing and presenting educational programs based upon the natural resources of the land and its plant and animal life for the visiting public as well as outreach programs for public, private schools and community groups.
 Publicizing and promoting environmental education, maintaining good community relationships, and recruiting, training and directing volunteers and contracted personnel are significant aspects of the work.
 Work is performed under the general supervision of an administrative superior.
 Work involves some disagreeable aspects and light physical effort.

-- An employee in this class must work at a Fairmount Park environmental center.
+3. An employee in this class must work at a Parks and Recreation environmental center.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 Plans, organizes and conducts environmental educational programs at an environmental center, in park watersheds, at schools or in after school programs through an outreach program; initiates, researches and develops a wide range of instructional and recreational programs in natural history and environmental topics, and natural lands restoration; conducts walks throughout the center explaining plants and visible wildlife signs; shows films related to nature subjects; sets up workshops for children.

 Plans, organizes and conducts natural lands restoration projects such as stream bank control, removal of invasive vines and reforestation; recruits and trains volunteers; demonstrates proper restoration techniques and oversees the work of volunteers.

 Researches magazines and related material to update material needed to present programs; maintains contact with school administrators and teachers to determine how the environmental center can be used to augment the school's educational resources and curriculum; coordinates study program topics with teachers to complement classroom material.